 The Four Types of Balian Healers

 The first is a Ketakson, usually female, who will channel between the client and God, calling on the spirit of a dead person for guidance, and passing on the information.

 The second is a Pica – a medium and not a formal student of traditional medicine, massage or magic.
 There are stories of physical objects – such as the Balinese dagger called a kris – appearing out of thin air during a session with a Pica.

-The third is a Usada who receives divine knowledge during a severe illness that leads them to study the Lontars – ancient, sacred texts written on bamboo.
-They are a masters’ apprentice while studying anatomy, ethics, traditional herbs, massage, magic, meditation, yoga, and tantra among many subjects.
+The third is an Usada who receives divine knowledge during a severe illness that leads them to study the Lontars – ancient, sacred texts written on bamboo.
+They are a master’s apprentice while studying anatomy, ethics, traditional herbs, massage, magic, meditation, yoga, and tantra among many subjects.
 Black and white magic are widely practised in Bali.